 Deontay Wilder by KO TKO or DQ – Bet365 is unbeatable at 6/4.

 Deontay Wilder by Decision or Technical Decision – 9/1 can be found at Bet365.

 Fury vs Wilder – Fight to go the Distance

 Fury is more likely to go the distance in fights compared to Wilder.
 If you think Wilder will win the fight then it would give a strong indication that the fight won’t go the distance.
 However, picking a Fury victory would suggest the fight will go the distance

 William Hill Knockdowns

-It is usually Ladbrokes who do boxing specials but as this is a big occasion, William Hill have put together a knockdown special for the fight.
+It is usually Ladbrokes who do boxing specials but as this is a big occasion, William Hill has put together a knockdown special for the fight.

-Fury vs Wilder – Gone in 60 seconds
+Fury vs Wilder – Gone in Round 1

-With the power Wilder possesses the fight could be over in a blink of an eye.
-Ladbrokes are offering odds of 66/1 for Wilder to win the fight in the opening 60 seconds.
-Fury isn’t known for ending fights fast but if Wilder comes out all guns blazing and gets caught cold it could be a lucky night if you back Fury at odds of 150/1 – A £10 bet on Tyson Fury would return a whopping £1500.
+With the power both of these boxers possess, the fight could be over in a blink of an eye if one of them gets caught off guard.
+William Hill is offering odds of 40/1 for Wilder to win the fight in the opening round.
+Fury isn’t known for ending fights fast but if Wilder comes out all guns blazing and gets caught cold it could be a lucky night if you back Fury at odds of 100/1 – A £10 bet on Tyson Fury would return a whopping £1000.

 Don’t forget to check out the BettingOnline article betting promotions to view the best sign up bonuses, deposit bonuses, free bets, special offers and more.